-Solid stools: Pick up the stool with plastic bag, secure tightly and discard in the trash, or flush the stool (but not any plastic) down the toilet.
-Disinfect the site or apply a pet-accident product, sold in pet-supply stores.
+Solid stools: Put on rubber or latex gloves, pick up the stool with a plastic bag, secure tightly and discard in the trash, or flush the stool (but not any plastic) down the toilet.
+Disinfect the site or apply an enzyme-containing pet-accident product, if needed, which can be found in pet supply stores, retail stores or janitorial goods suppliers.
 Follow all label instructions carefully for best results.
-When finished using any product, blot the area thoroughly with moistened white paper towels, and then blot dry, also using white paper towels.
-Ink can and does bleed from colored or decorated towels, complicating cleaning.
+Blot the area thoroughly with moistened white paper towels (ink may bleed from colored or decorated towels, complicating cleaning), and then blot dry, also using white paper towels.
+Be gentle when applying cleaning solution or removing it.
+Applying product or drying it too aggressively will drive moisture, chemicals and fecal matter deeper into the fibers, which can result in ineffective cleaning as well as resoiling.

 Reference:

-Jeff Bredenberg, editor, in Clean It Fast, Clean It Right: The Ultimate Guide to Making Everything You Own Sparkle & Shine.
+Jeff Bredenberg, editor, in Clean It Fast, Clean It Right: The Ultimate Guide to Making Everything You Own Sparkle & Shine